Skip to main content

 3. In step 1:

 1. Define your Alerting Conditions by selecting one or more boxes and choosing your parameters.
-You can set a maximum of three alerting conditions; create another Alert policy if you want to set more than three.
+You can set a maximum of three alerting conditions; create another alert policy if you want to set more than three.
 Each condition type has a corresponding measurement that will be used to check the alerting criteria.

 • The Average error budget burn rate uses averageBurnRate measurement when verifying alerting conditions.
 This condition measures how fast the error budget is disappearing.